 Dubrovnic: “jewel of the Adriatic”

-Its massive stone ramparts and splendid fortress towers curve around a tiny harbor, enclosing graduated ridges of sun-bleached orange-tiled roofs, copper domes, and elegant bell towers.
-In the 7th century AD, residents of the Roman city Epidaurum (now Cavtat) fled the Avars and Slavs of the north and founded a new settlement on a small rocky island, which they named Laus, and later Ragusa.
+Its massive stone ramparts and splendid fortress towers curve around a tiny harbor, enclosing graduated ridges of orange-tiled roofs, copper domes, and bell towers.
+In the 7th century AD, residents of the Roman city Epidaurum (now Cavtat) fled the Avars and Slavs of the north and founded a new settlement on a rocky island, which they named Laus, and later Ragusa.
 On the mainland hillside opposite the island, the Slav settlement called Dubrovnik grew up.
 In the 12th century, the narrow channel separating the two settlements was filled in, and Ragusa and Dubrovnik became one.

 Enter the old town through the Pile Gate – in front is the Stradun.
 Here you will find the Onofrio Fountain, built in 1438.
 On the right is the Franciscan Monastery, with one of the oldest functioning pharmacies in Europe, in operation since 1391.
 At the other end of the Stradun, you will find the locals’ favorite meeting place, the Orlando Column, with the nearby Sponza Place and the baroque church of St. Blaise.
-Here is also the Rector’s Palace, built in 1441, which is now a city museum packed with valuable and historic exhibits.
-Opposite the palace through a narrow street is a square, Gunduliceva Poljana, which is the site of the busy morning market.
+Here is also the Rector’s Palace, built in 1441, which is now a city museum packed with historic exhibits.
+Opposite the palace through a narrow street is a square, Gunduliceva Poljana, which is the site of the morning market.
 In the same square is the Jesuit Monastery from the early 18th century.